Medical Amnesty

-This is information is located in the UTC Student Code of Conduct at www.utc.edu/studentcode.
+This information is from the UTC Student Code of Conduct at www.utc.edu/studentcode.

 17. AMNESTY FOR GOOD SAMARITANS AND IMPAIRED STUDENTS